What are the types of credentials?

 What is a Certificate of Clearance?

 A Certificate of Clearance is a document issued by the Commission on Teacher Credentialing after your fingerprints have been successfully processed and cleared by the FBI and DOJ.
 This document is required before you can visit a school site (e.g. begin student teaching).
-This process normally takes several weeks, and can take months if you have a record, so plan accordingly if you think there might be a delay in the issuance of your Certificate.
-The School of Education has no influence over who receives a Certificate of Clearance or when; this process is completed entirely at the state level.
+This process normally takes several weeks, and can take months or even over a year if you have a record, so plan accordingly if you think there might be a delay in the issuance of your Certificate.
+The School of Education has no influence over who receives a Certificate of Clearance or when; this process is completed entirely at the State level.

 What happens if I cannot obtain some of the documents required for the application?